jphsd/jphsd-glf/README.md

 ## Book version

-This adds the snippets, demos and gallery apps, and other assets from the CD-ROM that accompanied book **Java 2D API Graphics**.
+This adds the snippets, demos and gallery apps, and other assets from the CD-ROM that accompanied Hardy's book **Java 2D API Graphics**, Prentice Hall 2000 (ISBN 0-13-014266-2).

-The apps have a demo harness to run them from that's invoked with
+The apps have a demo harness to run them from that's invoked with:

     $ java -cp target/jphsd-glf-1.0.jar DemoRunner